Macker85/gardening-blog-pp4/README.md

 - To be able to give feedback on the information I am reading with likes or dislikes.
 - To engage with the author through messaging.
 - Find a social aspect through social media links.
+- Get in touch with queries and questions about gardening.

 ### Site Owner Goals